Creating Custom Map Images of Earth and Other Worlds

 Description

 Two examples of images you can produce using the Voyager map tool.
-The "local" map on top is centered on Greenland; the corresponding "index" (viewed from space) map appears below.
-Volcanoes are indicated by orange triangles, plate tectonic boundaries are in light blue.
+The "local" map on top is centered on Greenland; the corresponding "index" map (viewed from space) is displayed below.
+Volcanoes are indicated by orange triangles, and plate tectonic boundaries are in light blue.
 Click the image to see a larger view in a new window.
-This chapter familiarizes users with Jules Verne Voyager, a freely available online map tool that includes data for Earth as well as 19 other planets and moons.
-Users create a variety of map images then save and import the images into a presentation or a word-processing document.

 This chapter is part of the Earth Exploration Toolbook.
 Each chapter provides teachers and/or students with direct practice for using scientific tools to analyze Earth science data.
 Students should begin on the Case Study page.